InnocentGameDev/pokerogue/MEs-Roadmap-Documentation.md

 - Allowed catch in "Fight or Flight" -- it was counterintuitive to not allow it as it __is__ a wild PKMN fight.
 - More minor 🐛 squashed.
 - Pushed Dark Deal ME to a higher wave requirement (+30) as it seems to be functioning (mostly) bugless.

+## 27-29th June
+- The 🐛 "Picking up certain items in Fight or Flight works poorly" has been squashed.
+- The 🐛 "Modifiers that are applied to pokemon get skipped in Fight or Flight" has been squashed.
+- ⚙️ Added "Omniboost" functionality (Fight or Flight ME)
+- The 🐛 "Wave seed generates different encounter data if you roll to a new wave, see the spawned stuff, and refresh the app" has been squashed.
+- The 🐛 "Type-buffing items (like Silk Scarf) get swapped around when offered as a reward in Fight or Flight" has been squashed.
+- ⚖️ Adjusted Dark Deal odds to show 6-7 cost PKMNs at a much higher rate (70%) than 8-cost (20%) or 9-cost (10%), to avoid box legendaries being overly present.
+- The 🐛 about "Tooltips being remembered from the previous ME choice until you hovered a different option" is squashed.